Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week4.md

 we ran this command ``sed 's/ / /'`` meaning what is it that you want to remove and replace

 creating tables

+Un-relational database is mysql, postgres outbound rules state that without vpc, it can go anywhere